September 13, 2019 Weather Forecast

 Puna

-Today: Showers likely, mainly after 3pm.
+This Afternoon: Showers likely.
 Cloudy, with a high near 85.
-Northwest wind 5 to 10 mph becoming northeast in the morning.
-Chance of precipitation is 70%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+North northeast wind 6 to 10 mph.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Showers.
 Low around 69.
 North northeast wind around 6 mph becoming calm in the evening.
 Chance of precipitation is 90%.
 New precipitation amounts between a quarter and half of an inch possible.